espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Blindpepper Bolt.md

 **Critical Success** The target is unaffected.

-**Success** The target is [[Dazzled]] until the end of your next turn.
+**Success** The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the end of your next turn.
 It can end the effect early if it spends an action, which has the manipulate trait, to wipe down its eyes.

 **Failure** The target is dazzled for 1 minute.

-**Critical Failure** The target is [[Blinded]] until the end of your next turn and dazzled for 1 minute.
+**Critical Failure** The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] until the end of your next turn and dazzled for 1 minute.